galaxy3-net/uci-windows-setup/README.md

 Now let's install the Galaxy3 virtualization environment.
 This is where the virtual machine UCIBOX will run, among others.

 1. Be sure that you are logged into the UCIUSER account.
-2. Open a Gitbash with Administrative Privileges.
+2. Open a Gitbash with Administrative Rights.
 3. Run the following command.

 ~~~~